-eTown Brings Music to the Masses with Help from SC48 Remote
+eTown Brings Music to the Masses with Avid SC48 Remote

 “eTown gets a lot of virtuoso musicians to appear like Taj Mahal, Los Lobos, Bill Frisell, Bela Fleck, David Grisman, and James Taylor,” Berkow explains.
-“It’s a who’s who of serious musicians, and we had to make sure the sound system lived up to their performances.
-We had to make sure we were designing a venue that worked for the performers and live audiences, as well as the broadcast audiences that were listening in later.”
+“It’s a who’s who of serious musicians, and we had to make sure the sound system lived up to their performances.”

-In fact, the SC48 Remote System provides an additional feature that is crucial for recording the eTown.
+In fact, the SC48 Remote System provides an additional feature that’s crucial for recording eTown.
 “There tends to be a lot of high-quality microphones in use at eTown—a lot of ribbon mics and large-format condensers,” Berkow says.
 “Having the stage box closer to them eliminates long cable runs and doesn’t load the mics down as much.”

 Finding the balance between artist and audience